 November 2019 -- Update from Director // Reducing Risk and Raising Success // Celebrate End of the Year Giving with AmazonSmile // 4-H Billboard Scavenger Hunt // Creating A Pro-Social Environment // November is. . . // Upcoming Events

 Volunteers are the HEART of the 4-H program.
-4-H Youth Development volunteers are valued partners in working with youth and Extension agents.
-Arizona 4-H is committed to providing safe places and caring adults who build caring relationships with young people.
-To ensure these positive environments, Arizona 4-H requires a minimum level of training before certifying volunteers as appropriate to work with other peoples children.
+4-H Youth Development volunteers and Cooperative Extension staff are partners, working with youth to create safe spaces and caring relationships.
+To ensure these positive environments and relationships, Arizona 4-H requires a fingerprint-based background check and a minimum level of training before certifying that volunteers are ready to work with youth from other families.

-Individuals wishing to become certified AZ 4-H Volunteers must complete the following before beginning to work with 4-H members.
+Individuals who wish to become certified AZ 4-H Volunteers must complete the following before beginning to work with 4-H youth members.

 Participate in an interview either face to face or by phone

-Satisfactorily complete the four Western Region e-Learning modules (password is "volunteer").
-The volunteer needs to add their name and select Arizona (even if they reside in other states) to proceed.
-These modules were originally developed by Washington 4-H, but have been adopted by the states of the Western Region.
+Satisfactorily complete the four Western Region e-Learning modules.
+Each volunteer must enter their name, select Arizona (even if they reside in another sate) and use the password volunteer.
+These modules were originally developed by Washington State 4-H, but have been adopted by all the states of the Western Region.

-Participate in a New Leader Training as specified within your county
+Participate in any New Leader Training required by your county